 Over the next decade, three types of platforms are likely to become dominant.
 Each has a unique source of value creation—as well as a unique set of challenges.
 (See the exhibit.)

 1) Marketplace platforms

 Marketplace platforms match supply with demand, providing companies with access to assets whenever they want it.
-Companies like Ware2Go and Flexe offer on-demand warehousing, which allows a company to rent warehouse space during its busy season or launch rapid, same-day delivery pilots near large urban centers.
+Companies like Ware2Go, Flexe and ShipMonk offer on-demand warehousing, which allows a company to rent warehouse space during peak season or launch rapid, same-day delivery pilots across urban centers.